SerenaKit/NVRAMKit/README.md

 ```

 ### Getting value of existing NVRAM Variable
-use the `OFVariableValue` to get the value of an existing NVRAM Variable.
+use the `OFVariableValue` function to get the value of an existing NVRAM Variable.
 Example:
 ```swift
 let nvram = NVRAM()
 let nvramVariableName = "SystemAudioVolume"